View on GitHub

 3. Request the next set of metadata records via pagination:

-The last page will contain less than 100 records, all pages before contain 100 records.
+The last page can contain less than 100 records, all pages before contain 100 records.

-NOTE: Using the source filter, the full record is returned, instead of a search result when used without.
+NOTE: Using the source filter, the full record is returned, instead of a search result when used without, see /metadata

 Secret Management